koolwe/ffmpeg-plex-scripts/README.md

 All scripts are modified to maintain quality

 AC3toAAC.sh converts AC3 audio to AAC.
-Edit it to change extension of files you want to process.
+Edit the script to change extension of files you want to process.
 Does not run recursively.
 EAC3toAC3.sh converts EAC3 audio to AAC.
-Edit it to change extension of files you want to process.
-Does not run recursively. mkvFIXtitle.sh Fixes Metadata for videos in a folder.
-Edit to change extension of files you want to process.
+Edit the script to change extension of files you want to process.
+Does not run recursively. mkvFIXtitle.sh Fixes Metadata by copying Filename to Metadata Title for videos in a folder.
+This helps plex to identify the videos and download relevant metadata.
+Edit the script to change extension of files you want to process.

 [fixVID]